Swarmops/Swarmops/README.md

 Navigate to the new site and continue installation from the running site.

-Once configured and logged in, you may also want to install

-> `apt-get install swarmops-frontend-external-scripts`

-These are GPLed scripts that cannot be conveyed as part of Swarmops for license reasons, but Swarmops runs better with them installed on the frontend host.

 The packages named as listed above (swarmops-frontend) are the sprint packages, released every two weeks.
 If you prefer, you can opt for the development builds (swarmops-frontend-internal) or the stable six-month releases (swarmops-frontend-stable) instead.
 The development builds aren't really recommended unless you're actively contributing to development and want to see new changes running on the development sandbox.

 Contributing